 Employee Relations (ER) refers to a company’s structure and how they manage the rapport between leadership and staff.
 The goal is to build and maintain positive relationships for a better working environment, reduced churn and increased productivity.
 Your staff should look forward to starting their working day, and positive employee relations are essential to creating that feeling.

 Are Employee Relations the same as HR?

 We know what you’re thinking; Employee Relations sound very much like Human Resources (HR).
 That’s because the primary focus within an HR department is to prevent and resolve any conflicts between employees, management and staff.
 Employee Relations is not the same as HR, but it does fall under the same umbrella.
 This is why many HR teams are already operating within Employee Relations without knowing it.

 What are the 7 pillars of Employee Relations?

-1) Showing gratitude: Positive performance should be celebrated, even for something as small as a team member completing a task on time.
+1) Show gratitude: Positive performance should be celebrated, even for something as small as a team member completing a task on time.
 Saying ‘please’ and ‘thank you’ are also simple ways to make your staff feel valued and respected.

-2) Open communication: Employees should feel as though they can be open and honest with their managers and higher-level teams.
+2) Communicate openly: Employees should feel as though they can be open and honest with their managers and higher-level teams.
 Likewise, employers, managers and HR should elicit transparency in everything they do.